Radhakrishna-guntur/docker-demo/README.md

 For services like MySQL, you may choose to map its default port (3306) or an alternate host port (e.g., 8306) to allow multiple instances to operate concurrently without conflict.

+**11.Data Persistence with Docker Volumes:**

+By default, a MySQL container stores its data in /var/lib/mysql inside the container.
+However, since container filesystems are ephemeral, all data is lost when the container is removed.
+Consider the following example:

+docker run mysql

+docker stop mysql

+docker rm mysql

+All stored data is removed along with the container.
+To persist the data, mount a directory from your Docker host into the container.
+For example, create a directory /opt/datadir on your host and run:

+**docker run -v /opt/datadir:/var/lib/mysql mysql**

+This volume mapping ensures that the data in /opt/datadir remains intact even if the container is deleted.

+**12.Inspecting Running Containers**

+To retrieve basic information about your running containers, use the docker ps command, which lists container names and IDs.
+For detailed information about a particular container, the docker inspect command provides comprehensive configuration details in JSON format.

+Use docker inspect when you need to review the complete state and configuration of a container.

+**13.Viewing Container Logs**

+If you launch a container in detached mode using the -d flag, you may want to view its logs later.
+The docker logs command displays the standard output of a container.
+To view logs from a container named “blissful_hopper,” run:

+**docker logs blissful_hopper**

 # Simple Web Application